unaschneck/IFE_SEARCH/README.md

 # IFE_SEARCH

-Looking for Interplanetary Field Enhancements (IFEs) (Russell et al. 1985a) in STEREO, WIND, and ACE magnetometer data.
+Looking for Interplanetary Field Enhancements (IFEs) (Russell et al. 1985a) in ACE magnetometer data (GSE coordinates).

 __Selection Criteria (Lai et al. 2017):__
 1. Total Magnetic field enhancement > 25% (relative to ambient |B|)
-2. Duration > 10 minutes
+2. Duration of enhancement > 10 minutes
 3. Current sheet is present at or within the peak of |B|
-4. One of the three magnetic field component doesn't rotate during the enhancement

 # To Run Code
 1. Download or clone repo